 It is advisable to try to settle a case if possible because if judgement is taken against a person, it may well negatively affect their creditworthiness in the future.

-The Plaintiff must go to court to present his case, either with a lawyer or in person.
-If the Defendant does not appear in court then it is more than likely that judgment will be taken against him.
+The Plaintiff must go to Petty Debts Court to present his or her case, either with a lawyer or in person.
+If the Defendant does not appear in court then it is more than likely that judgement will be taken against him or her.

 If a claim is contested by a Defendant, the Court will establish the nature of the case and also that the Defendant has an arguable and legitimate defence.